‘Days Of Our Lives’ Spoilers: Chloe Tracks Down Nicole With Unlikely Person

 Brady will take a page from Deimos’ book and sneak Nicole and her baby into Canada so she could forgo the judicial process and live with her there.
 With that in mind, Chloe is also desperate to be reunited with Holly, and she has the law on her side, given the court’s decision to give her custody of the child.
 With these odds, the only option she can think of is using Eduardo to her advantage.

-Days of Our Lives spoilers suggest that she knows it’s very likely Holly and Nicole will leave the country, and if that happens, then she doesn’t have any jurisdiction and she may lose the baby forever.
+Days of Our Lives spoilers suggest that she knows it’s very likely Holly and Nicole will leave the country, and if that happens, then she doesn’t have any jurisdiction, and she may lose the baby forever.
 She’s also dealing with the fact that Holly’s biological mother has more people willing to help her out.
 Not only does she have do-gooder Brady on her side, but she also has Deimos as well.
 Days of Our Lives fans know that the infamous baddie is still in love with Nicole and wants to prove himself to her.

 So why is Chloe going after Nicole if she’s technically the baby’s biological mother?
 Days of Our Lives fans know that Chloe sees her as an unfit mother.
 Since she’s grown to love Holly, she has her best interest at heart and doesn’t want to see her in the clutches of someone who’s very unstable.